-APC leaders in Oshiomhole’s Ward endorse Obaseki for second term - THISDAYLIVE
+APC Leaders in Oshiomhole’s Ward Endorse Obaseki for Second Term - THISDAYLIVE

-The leaders gave their endorsement during a visit to the governor at Government House, in Benin City, on Monday.
+According to a statement issued by the state government, the leaders gave their endorsement during a visit to the governor at Government House, in Benin City.

 The Chairman of the APC in Ward 10, Etsako West LGA, Mr. Oshawo Stephen, who led other executive members of the Ward to declare support for the governor’s second term bid, said, “We came to visit our Governor for the new the year, to pray for him so that God will continue to elevate him for his good works in Edo State.”

-Oshawo said the suspension of Comrade Adams Oshiomhole in his ward in Etsako West still stands over his role in sponsoring the crisis rocking the party in the state.
+Oshawo said the suspension of Oshiomhole in his ward in Etsako West still stands over his role in sponsoring the crisis rocking the party in the state.

 “But as you can see, these men and women are determined that justice must prevail in APC in Edo State and to that extent, I am grateful to them.”